MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-introduction.md

 As a report author, you can use Copilot to help you write DAX queries, streamline your semantic model documentation, provide a summary about your semantic model, and help you get started with report creation.
 Additionally, Copilot can also create a narrative visual that summarizes a page or a whole report and can generate synonyms for Q&A, to help your report readers find what they're looking for in your reports.
 As a report consumer, you can use the Copilot pane to ask a question about your report content or summarize key insights in seconds.

-Here are some examples of what Copilot can generate:
+Here are examples of what Copilot can generate:

 - [Summarize the underlying semantic model](#summarize-the-underlying-semantic-model).
 - [Suggest content for a report](#suggest-content-for-a-report).